-Pets are becoming more common at KG, but it is a privilege, not a right.
-The cost of kenneling, animals with special needs or separation anxiety, older animals, etc. can mean some guests cannot attend if their animals cannot accompany them.
+Pets are welcome at Raven’s Knoll, but it is a privilege, not a right.
+The cost of kenneling, animals with special needs or separation anxiety, rescue animals, older animals, etc. can mean some guests cannot attend if their animals cannot accompany them.
 We understand this, and love animals.
 However, the safety and enjoyment of all our guests (including you, your pets and other pets) is paramount.
-Please assist us in ensuring that pets will be continued to be allowed at KG.
+Please assist us in ensuring that pets will be continued to be allowed at Raven’s Knoll.
 Not all pets will enjoy the heat, noise and people.

 Recommendations & Need to Knows:

 Some of our guests are terrified of dogs; dogs must be on-leash at all times.
 The only exception is in the pond and beach if there is no one there and only while the dog is in the water.
 If anyone enters the water, please leash your dog right away; some guests will forgo swimming if there are dogs in the water.
-An excellent place for your dog to swim/fetch sticks is in the non-human swimming area of the river, to the left of the fishing pier.
+An excellent place for your dog to swim/fetch sticks is in the non-human swimming area of the river, to the left of the fishing pier (we call it Turtle Beach).

-We have a pet first-aider attending.
-If your pet requires first aid and it will not harm them, please go the medic tent and ask for a PET MEDIC.
+Owners MA and Kadri are minor pet first-aiders.
 If the animal has heat exhaustion or a serious medical issue, send someone to find staff with a radio and have a PET MEDIC brought to the animal.
+A list of veterinarians in the area is found at registration.

 If your dog should not be approached by strangers or other dogs, please tie a yellow ribbon around their collar.
-The explanation will be in the program but if someone doesn’t know, please just politely explain that the yellow ribbon indicates a dog that does not appreciate being approached due to age, illness or fears.
+This is consistent with the International Yellow Dog Project.
+If someone doesn’t know, please just politely explain that the yellow ribbon indicates a dog that does not appreciate being approached due to age, illness or fears.

 Check your pet for ticks.
 Although MA’s brood have not had any from RK, ticks are bad in Ontario.
 If you find one and don’t know how to deal with it, go see the Pet Medics.